--> Skip to main content

 Statue of Lord Ram from Virgin Comics

-Rama – The Warrior Prince statue is a limited edition offering from Virgin Comics .
+Rama – The Warrior Prince statue is a limited edition offering from Virgin Comics.
 The makers claim that the statue is limited to 1,500 pieces worldwide and thus making it a collectors item.
 The sculpture is based on an original painting by legendary artist Alex Ross and is sculpted by Mark Newman.
 The statue is 11.5 inches tall and is priced at $149.99 and is available in comic shops and online at Virgin Comics store.
 The sculpture is quite similar to drawings of Lord Ram in Ramayan 3392AD, a version of Ramayana presented by Virgin Comics.
 You may also like to read Porcelain figurine Ganesha Diya from Lladro

 Robots to Play Dahi Handi of Lord Krishna in Robocon 2008

 Dahi Handi is a major event during the Sri Krishna Jayanti festival.
 Such is its popularity that the festival itself is at times referred as Dahi Handi festival.
-In the Asia Pacific Robot Contest, Robocon 2008 , this popular game of Krishna and Gopas will be played by robots.
+In the Asia Pacific Robot Contest, Robocon 2008, this popular game of Krishna and Gopas will be played by robots.
 A few robots will also attempt to steal earthen pots with ‘dahi’ (yoghurt) from Gopis (young girls).
 The theme of Robocon 2008 is based one of the most popular childhood pranks of Lord Krishna.
 Shri Krishna and his friends (Gopas) used to steal milk, yoghurt, butter and cheese from kitchens in Vrindavan.
 The pots with butter and yoghurt are usually suspended from high poles to avoid children and domestic animals from reaching it and breaking the pot.
 But the cunning Krishna and his friends used to form human pyramid and steal the contents of the pots.
 They also used to break the pots with ‘dahi’ carried by girls (Gopis) in the village.
-Each year during the birthday of Sri Krishna, Dahi Handi compet
+Each year during the birthday of Sri Krishna, Dahi Handi competi

 Navya Shastra expresses concern over growing Hindu protests against movie The Love Guru

-Navya Shastra , the international Hindu reform organization that has spoken out against astrology, female feticide, and Dalit discrimination, has expressed concern over the growing protests directed at the upcoming film ‘ The Love Guru ’ by some Hindu groups throughout the world.
+Navya Shastra, the international Hindu reform organization that has spoken out against astrology, female feticide, and Dalit discrimination, has expressed concern over the growing protests directed at the upcoming film ‘ The Love Guru ’ by some Hindu groups throughout the world.
 The organization calls upon these Hindu groups to recognize that hyper-sensitivity over inaccurate or even distorted religious depictions in print and in film erode the longstanding tradition of tolerance and criticism in the Hindu faith community.
 While Navya Shastra respects the right of these groups to protest, it strongly believes that calling for a ban of the film goes too far.
 Hindus have a remarkable history of freedom of thought and expression.
 Unfortunately, this is being eroded these days by hypersensitive and misguided chauvinistic pressure groups, perhaps taking their cue from more chauvinistic traditions, said Gautham Rao, Navya Shastra Research Director.
-The organization further no
+The organization further not

 School Teaching Vedas in Bihar